This post may contain affiliate links. Click here to see what that means.

 - Maximize the Resistant Starch: Refrigerate it for at least 24 hours before eating.
 You can eat it either cold (like sushi) or reheat the rice gently.
 As long as it doesn’t reach boiling point, most of the resistant starch should remain.
 Also, adding fat during cooking (as recommended in step 3) also increases resistant starch.

 - Minimize the Blood Sugar Impact: Cooking the rice in bone broth with healthy fat is already a step in this direction, as is increasing its resistant starch through refrigeration.
 If you eat the rice as part of a main meal, you’ll further lower its glycemic load.
 Lastly, if you have a little vinegar with your meal, that reduces the blood sugar effect even further.
 Interestingly, vinegar is traditionally added to sushi.
 “Su-shi” actually means “vinegared rice.”
 As usual, traditional cooking methods contain wisdom.
 Following your meal with a little apple cider vinegar in a small glass of water has the same effect, and is also a digestive aid.
+This said, some people will still have a blood sugar spike anyway.
+You can buy a glucose monitor and take a reading 2 hours after eating, to test your own blood sugar response.
+A healthy reading is below 120.

 - Pay Attention: Each of us is unique in our response to food, and by listening to our bodies we can personalize our diet to include the foods that make us feel good and avoid the foods that make us feel bad.
 After reintroducing white rice, notice how you feel both immediately after eating, and for the next 72 hours.
 Any blood sugar changes you’ll notice pretty quickly.
 A food intolerance reaction can sometimes be delayed for up to three days.
 I polled my fellow autoimmune bloggers, and more people have reintroduced rice successfully than not.
 BUT some people did react negatively, so as always, follow your own body’s cues.